petrkeil/website/positions.md

 - experience with statistical analyses and simulations in R, Python, or simiar environment
 - experience with spatial/geographical data

-I will announce more details soon, but feel free to drop me an email for an informal inquiry.
+At the moment feel free to send me your CV or an email for an informal inquiry.
+I will put you on my list and will get in touch with you later.